In this article, we'll show you how to create a firewall policy to allow certain types of network traffic.

 Port(s): Enter the desired port.
-Alternatively, you can enter a single port range or multiple ports.
+Alternatively, you can enter a port range or multiple ports.
 To create a rule for a port range, enter the lower and upper range values.
 Separate these values with a hyphen.
-Example: 4000-5000.
-To create a separate firewall rule for each port, specify the desired ports with a comma to separate them.
+Example: 4000-5000: To create a separate firewall rule for multiple ports, enter the desired ports with a comma to separate them.

 Description: Enter a description for the firewall rule.

-To add a predefined firewall rule, click Insert default values.
-Then select the rule you want and adjust it manually if necessary.
+To add a predefined rule, click the Add Predefined Values button.
+Then, select the rule you want and adjust it manually if necessary.
 Some of the available rules are listed below:

-Block all ports: Blocks all incoming ports on the server.
+Block all ports: Blocks all incoming ports of the servers.

-Open all ports: Opens all incoming ports on the server.
+Open all ports: Opens all incoming ports of the servers.

 HTTP: Opens port 80 for incoming requests.